HumanCenteredOS/hcos-governance/governship-framework/HCOS_Governship_Framework.md

 Evaluates whether workforce capacity, culture, knowledge, research quality, questioning protections, and long-term support are sufficient to sustain the method or workflow.

+### 12.4 Storyteller Governship Lens

+Evaluates whether a governship review preserves lived experience, chronology, context, stakeholder differences, missing voices, narrative integrity, and the meaning needed for responsible learning.

+The Storyteller Governship Lens should be applied when:

+- a decision materially affects people or communities
+- a workflow crosses multiple teams or organizations
+- metrics may conceal burden or harm
+- an incident or near miss requires system learning
+- conflicting accounts must be understood without erasing disagreement
+- a case will be used for education, policy, improvement, or public communication
+- affected people may be reduced to labels, transactions, or compliance categories

 > **Not every new insight requires replacing the core method.
 Responsible governship may preserve the center while building the supporting structures required to make it usable, accountable, and sustainable.**

 ---